jwalton/rust-book-abridged/docs/ch12-io-project-cli.md

 ### Separation of Concerns for Binary Projects

 We've said this before, but the best way to organize an application is to have a binary crate and a library crate, and make the binary crate call into the library crate.
-If your command line parsing is fairly simple, it can be in the binary crate, but otherwise best practice is to move it into the library crate.
+We want as much code as possible in the library crate.
+This does two things; first it makes it so a third party who wants to use our code could do so without having to call the binary, and second it's much easier to test code in a library crate.
+We try to keep the binary crate as small as possible so it's obvious that it is correct just from reading it.

-The binary crate should:
+Our binary crate will:

 - Call the command line parsing logic.
 - Set up any configuration (read config files, environment variables).
 - Call a `run` function in _lib.rs_ and handle any error that `run` returns.

-We want as much code as possible in the library crate.
-This does two things; first it makes it so a third party who wants to use our code could do so without having to call the binary, and second it's much easier to test code in a library crate.
-We try to keep the binary crate as small as possible so it's obvious that it is correct just from reading it.

 ### Extracting the Argument Parser

-Let's move all the code for parsing arguments into _lib.rs_.
+Let's move all the code for parsing arguments into _src/lib.rs_.
 First, we'll create a `Config` struct for holding our configuration.
 We'll also provide a constructor which builds the config from command line arguments:

 ```rust title="src/lib.rs"
 pub struct Config {